 Of course, there’s more to this topic, and you can learn all about it in our one-hour e-learning course, Color Measurement Essentials.

 As for St. Patrick’s Day…

-Since you now know humans have the largest tolerance to green, go ahead and enjoy one more green beer this year.
-Chances are nobody will notice whether your green socks match your green pants, anyway.
+Since you now know humans have the largest tolerance to green, chances are nobody will notice whether your green socks match your green pants, anyway.